 Dedicated to the men and women of the armed services, Soldier Field is located on famous Lake Shore Drive in Chicago.
 Currently home to the NFL’s Chicago Bears since 1971, it is the oldest football field in the U.S.

-Municipal Grant Park Stadium was designed by Holabird & Root in 1919-1922 and opened on October 9, 1924.
-Its name was changed to Soldier Field on November 11, 1925 as a memorial to U.S. soldiers who had died in combat.
+Originally Municipal Grant Park Stadium, it was designed by Holabird & Roche (Root) in 1919-1922 and opened on October 9, 1924.
+The name was changed to Soldier Field on November 11, 1925 as a memorial to U.S. soldiers who had died in combat.
 Its formal dedication as Soldier Field was held during the 29th annual playing of the Army–Navy Game.

 Compared to other NFL facilities, the outdated stadium had inadequate seating, few amenities, primitive concessions and restrooms, and small suites; a complete renovation started in 2002.
 The revitalization of historic Soldier Field was part of the City of Chicago’s Lakefront Redevelopment Project to renovate the stadium and the surrounding area.

 Famous for its historic concrete colonnades in Doric style, the exterior of the classically styled arena was preserved, with a controversial new modern glass and steel structure set inside.
 Complex radial geometry resulted in cantilevers being used extensively.
-The designers cantilevered the upper portion of the grandstand 40 feet out and over the west colonnade, resulting in an asymmetrical seating bowl.
+The designers cantilevered the upper portion of the grandstand 40 feet out and over the west colonnade, resulting in an asymmetrical seating bowl for the new 62,200-seat stadium.

 The first NFL Stadium to become LEED certified, on May 31, 2012 Soldier Field received LEED Certification for Existing Buildings (LEED-EB).